Peeling a banana from the bottom up.

 We love a good hack.
 They increase productivity and turn us into an efficient, well-oiled machine.
 The hacks we’re excited to share today relate to goal-setting.
 Specifically, how three simple acts can make you 10 times as likely to accomplish your goals and dreams.

-First, let’s set the stage for goal-setting.
-Count yourself warned, it’s not a pretty picture.
 According to a recent study, 92% of all New Year’s resolutions fail.
 While resolutions aren’t exactly goals, they’re close enough that this stat is alarming.
 What if only 8% of people who resolved to go to college actually enrolled?
-What if only 8% of businesses succeeded?
-That’s not a world we should want to live in.
+What if only 8% of partnerships succeeded?

-On the flip side, there are a couple of statistics that’ll make your jaw drop, but in a good way.
-Did you know that you immediately become 42% more likely to achieve your goals by simply writing them down on a regular basis?
-We’re not making this up.
+On the flip side, there are a couple of statistics that offer hope.
+For instance, you are 42% more likely to achieve your goals by simply writing them down on a regular basis.
 Dr. Gail Matthews, a psychology professor at the Dominican University in California, recently studied the art and science of goal-setting with 149 participants and found this to be true.
 Furthermore, Dr. Matthews found that once you’ve documented your goal, sharing it with a friend, and sending weekly progress reports makes you 77% likely to accomplish that goal.

-While a limited data set of 149 participants probably wouldn’t pass any honorable statistician’s sniff test, there are other similar studies floating around the internet affirming that documenting your goals increases the probability of success.
+While a limited data set of 149 participants probably wouldn’t pass any honorable statistician’s sniff test, there are other similar studies affirming that the act of documenting your goals significantly increases the probability of success.

 What’s even more shocking is that 3% of the class that had both written goals and a plan were making ten times as much money as the remaining 97% of the class!
 Or so the myth goes; to this day, not even Harvard psychologists can find the studies in their archives.